 AC REPAIR- AIR CONDITIONING REPAIR

-Step #1: Visibly inspect components for obvious problems and perform test drive.
+Step #1: Visibly inspect components for obvious problems and perform a test drive.

 Step #2: Attach our latest A/C service machine, extract and measure all Freon removed from the vehicle.